ENGLISH & MATH PLACEMENT GUIDES

 NOTE: This option does not satisfy the requirements for graduation.
 Students who self-place into a Math course are required to successfully complete MATH C030 or MATH C045 or higher to meet the Coastline Math competency requirement for an AA/AS.

 Effective Spring 2019, the prerequisite for ENGL C100-Freshman Composition was discontinued.
 Students may now register into ENGL C100 without submitting proof of prerequisite or placement.

 Students may bypass developmental-level prerequisites, without taking a placement examination, and place themselves into Math and English.

 Students enrolling under this open placement model may wish to receive guidance to maximize their likelihood of succeeding in college-level (non-developmental) classes in the shortest time possible.
 Thus, we recommend students seek a counselor’s or adviser's input if they have previously been placed into a lower-level Math or English course (using a Placement instrument, high school transcripts or other option outlined on our website), but wish to self-place into a high level course.

 Students may petition to challenge a prerequisite.
 Please contact our office for further information.

 If you are challenging English because you have previously completed an English course, you must submit a course syllabus and be aware of minimum course requirements.

-Coastline offers free online workshops for students wanting to refresh or build their math (from basic mathematics to trigonometry) and English skills (includes reading and writing).
+College Readiness Program-Coastline offers free online workshops for students wanting to refresh or build their Math (from basic mathematics to trigonometry) and English skills (includes reading and writing).
 The online workshops help you assess your current skills to ensure you are college ready!